-The 2019 AHR grant deadline has passed, and the application process is now closed.
+The 2019 AHR grant application is now open!

 - Efforts designed to develop young children’s “reading readiness” and early literacy skills